Does this ADHD chaos sound like you?

 Mindfulness for ADHD

-Mindfulness can be a powerful skill for ADHD because it helps you slow down and notice what’s happening in your mind and body before things spiral.
+Mindfulness can be a powerful skill for ADHDers because it helps you slow down and notice what’s happening in your mind and body before things spiral.
 It doesn’t have to mean sitting cross-legged in silence like a monk— it can be as simple as walking outside, breathing slowly, or noticing your senses for a few moments.
 I often weave mindfulness into sessions because it helps you ground, regulate, and build self-compassion in a gentle, realistic way.

 Studies show that mindfulness practices can improve attention, emotional regulation, and even working memory in adults with ADHD.
 I’ve been practicing and teaching mindfulness for over a decade, and I’ve seen firsthand how it helps ADHDers find moments of stillness and clarity amid the noise.